ecpunk/summarizer/README.md

 # Summarizer

-Summarizer is a Python script that allows you to quickly summarize meeting notes or any other type of text using state-of-the-art natural language processing models.
+Summarizer is a Python script that allows you to quickly summarize meeting notes or any other type of text using natural language processing models.
 It provides both a command-line interface (CLI) and a simple text-based menu for interaction.

 ## Table of Contents
 1. [Introduction](#introduction)